🟦Formal Confirmation under OECD Guidelines

 On September 15, 2025, the whistleblower submitted a Specific Instance to the Japanese NCP (Ministry of Foreign Affairs), attaching structured evidence records (Evidence Nos.
 58–60).

-Despite the seriousness of the allegations and the completeness of the submission, the Japanese NCP provided no acknowledgment of receipt, no communication, and no procedural action until the deadline of October 15, 2025.
+Despite the seriousness of the allegations and the completeness of the submission, the Japanese NCP provided no acknowledgment of receipt, no communication, and no procedural action during the required response window ending October 15, 2025.

-This constitutes a clear case of non-performance by the Japanese NCP, violating both the OECD Guidelines for Multinational Enterprises and the OECD Council’s 2021 Recommendations on Whistleblower Protection.
+This period of silence constitutes a clear case of initial non-performance, violating both the OECD Guidelines for Multinational Enterprises and the OECD Council’s 2021 Recommendations on Whistleblower Protection.

 1. Overview of the Submission